-Wheels Up’s Founder and CEO Kenny Dichter steps down; Core Membership program restructured into East and West zones
+Wheels Up’s Founder and CEO Kenny Dichter replaced by CFO Smith as Interim CEO; Core Membership program restructured.

 Wheels Up Founder, Chairman and CEO Kenny Dichter is stepping down immediately.
 CFO Todd Smith becomes Interim CEO.
 Board Member Ravi Thakran becomes Executive Chairman.
 At the same time, the company is restructuring its capped-rate Core membership program, per a flurry of press releases issued this morning.

 The dual announcements came shortly before the New York-based private aviation provider reported Q1 financial results.

 During its earnings call, Smith said Wheels Up would suspend full-year guidance in light of the program changes it is making.